btannenw/ttH-LeptonPlusJets/README.txt

 [*1] POG lepton ID :
  Muon     POG Tight ID : = Tight ID.
  Muon     POG loose ID is not used at the moment.
 Always 1.
- Electron POG Tight = GeneralPurposeMVA2016 WP80
+ Electron POG Tight = Cut base ID "tight"
- Electron POG Loose = GeneralPurposeMVA2016 WP90
+ Electron POG Loose = Cut base ID "veto"

  lepnums_  : number of tight/loose leptons [*2]
 [2*] not used in YggdrasilTupleMaker(and not filled) but needed by "AnalysisCode/macros/Yggdrasil_Slim.C"